dionysia-dev/dionysia/docs/DEV_LOG.md

 # Dev Log

+## 2024-04-06

+The last few days have been more intense.
+I've been working on the Management API and the notification system.
+Both are part of the transcoding/packaging module which is very important for the platform.

+If you are reading this dev log and want to know more about encoding/transcoding, [read this article](https://ottverse.com/what-is-video-encoding-transcoding-codecs-compression/)

+---

+I've started the API using [Gin](https://github.com/gin-gonic/gin) to handle the HTTP API, and [asynq](https://github.com/hibiken/asynq) to handle job processing.

+Creating an input stream is required to have a publishing point, an endpoint you can push your stream to.
+This is done by configuring your streaming software to push the stream to the endpoint with the stream ID.
+This same ID will be used to consume the stream using HLS.

+The currrent notification API is used by the media server.
+When a stream goes from "Idle" state to "Publishing" it sends a notification to the API which then enqueues a job to pull the stream from the media server and start the packaging process.

+*I don't like this "packaging" name for the feature, but I couldn't find a better name for it*

 ## 2024-04-03

 I've started working on the Management API code, which will be used to manage streams, check their status, monitor metrics, and more.